My Peripheral Brain

 Anaphylaxis

-Rune wide open until symptom response and/or patient stabilizes
+Run wide open until symptom response and/or patient stabilizes.

 Wide open administration of a “dirty” epinephrine drip results through 18G IV cathaeter is about 20-30 mcg/min when administered wide open.
 This can be titrated down when the symptoms improve.
 1ml per min (60ml/hr) would be a 1mcg per min recommended starting dose.